 A higher nut consumption could be the key to better cognitive health in older people according to new research from the University of South Australia.

-In a study of 4822 Chinese adults aged 55+ years, researchers found that eating more than 10 grams of nuts a day was positively associated with better mental functioning, including improved thinking, reasoning and memory.
+In a study of 4822 Chinese adults aged 55+ years, researchers found that eating more than 10 grams of nuts a day was positively associated with better mental functioning, including improved thinking, reasoning, and memory.

-The study is the first to report an association between cognition and nut intake in older Chinese adults, providing important insights into increasing mental health issues (including dementia) faced by an ageing population.
+The study is the first to report an association between cognition and nut intake in older Chinese adults, providing important insights into increasing mental health issues (including dementia) faced by an ageing population.”

 “Population ageing is one of the most substantial challenges of the twenty-first century.
-Not only are people living longer, but as they age, they require additional health support which is placing unprecedented pressure on aged-care and health services,” Dr. Li says.
+Not only are people living longer, but as they age, they require additional health support which is placing unprecedented pressure on aged care and health services,” Dr. Li says.

-“By eating more than 10 grams (or two teaspoons) of nuts per day older people could improve their cognitive function by up to 60 per cent– compared to those not eating nuts – effectively warding off what would normally be experienced as a natural two-year cognition decline.”
+“By eating more than 10 grams (or two teaspoons) of nuts per day older people could improve their cognitive function by up to 60 percent– compared to those not eating nuts – effectively warding off what would normally be experienced as a natural two-year cognition decline.”
 Dr. Li says

-The World Health Organization estimates that globally, the number of people living with dementia is at 47 million.
+The World Health Organization estimates that globally, the number of people living with dementia is 47 million.

 By 2030, this is projected to rise to 75 million and by 2050, global dementia cases are estimated to almost triple.
 China has the largest population of people with dementia.